squw/CS338_project/README.md

 # Accessing the loaded data:

 Run app.py, it will show a sample output for title_akas table in database `imdb_data`

+# Features Supported:
+1. Search Title: Searches for title, returns relevant media original titles and some detail.
+2. Sort By Rating: Sort all the medias by their rating.
+3. Top Genres: Show top medias by genres.
+4. Clickable titles will lead to more details about that title.

 # About the ./tmp folder